jbaikge/boneless/forms.md

 ## DynamoDB

+A single DynamoDB table will hold all forms and their submissions.
+All IDs are [xid](https://github.com/rs/xid) to allow for maintaining the same order of entry.

 Each form is defined by a JSON object which is stored in a file on S3.
 The following information is stored in DynamoDB to make it easier to generate a list of forms in the API.
 Metadata is a map with a `title` key (for now).

 | PK     | Metadata |
 | ------ | -------- |
 | FormID | Metadata |

-Each submission enters into the database with the following layout; again Metadata is a map with keys like `date`, `ip`, etc.
+Each submission enters into the database with the following layout; again Metadata is a map with keys like `date`, `ip`, etc. Submitted data may be a map or JSON document.

 | PK                  | Metadata | Data           |
 | ------------------- | -------- | -------------- |
 | FormID#SubmissionID | Metadata | Submitted Data |

-All IDs are [xid](https://github.com/rs/xid) to allow for maintaining the same order of entry.
-Submitted data may be a map or JSON document.

 Satisfying the requirements requires some trade-offs, though: